tgarciabotero/FluEgg/README.md

 #References

 Garcia, T., Jackson, P.R.,Murphy, E.A., Valocchi, A.J., Garcia, M.H., 2013.
 Development of a Fluvial Egg Drift Simulator to evaluate the transport and dispersion of Asian carp eggs in rivers.
 Ecol.
 Model.
-263, 211�222
+263, 211–222

 #Installation
-The FluEgg model iswritten in the MATLAB� programming language (Mathworks, Natick, MA,USA).
+The FluEgg model iswritten in the MATLAB® programming language (Mathworks, Natick, MA,USA).
 It requires the statistics and image processing toolboxes.

 #FluEgg Release License
 Copyright (c) 2016 Tatiana Garcia All rights reserved.